LJMitchellCodes/210-Extreme-Fitness/README.md

 - Hi Everyone

-This is a Gym Template I made.
+This is a Gym Template.
 It is not perfect but is functional and responsive.